 You really need to know what she tested it with.
 If it was a galvanometer, it's rubbish.

-Morag and Jenny (Jerseys), 18 Charolais cows, 4 Limousin cows, Wilbur the Charolais bull, Dale (Belted Galloway cow - strange and unusual animal), 2 dairy/beefer heifers, 3 dorper ewes and 1 ram, 12 chooks, a dog and a cat.
+Annie and Jenny (Jerseys), 16 Charolais cows, 4 Limousin cows, Wilbur the Charolais bull, Bikky (JerseyXAngus heifer) 1 Jersey steer (Bozo), 3 dorper ewes and 1 ram and two lambs, 12 chooks, a dog and a cat.
 Fruit, veg and as much cow poop as I want.
 Heaven!

 People can get flukes from eating certain sea food but I could not find anything that said we get it from cattle since it must go through the snail phase to become infectious.
 It seems a fecal test is your best bet to know what you are dealing with, if anything.

-Living the dream with Sally, Dixie, & Betsey (guernseys), 5 horses, poultry of all kind, gardens and orchards enough to feed the husband & son and half the county.
+Living the dream with Sally, Daisy, & Betsey (guernseys), 6 horses, poultry of all kind, gardens and orchards enough to feed the husband & son and half the county.